Should our pastor continue in the ministry after his wife divorced him?

 Is Your Pastor Guilty?

-Justice is missing in our society and often in our churches.
+Sadly, justice is missing in our society and often in our churches.
 Why?
-Because citizens in a nation and people in a church are frequently judged guilty based on second and third hand information.
+Because citizens in a nation and people in a church are frequently judged guilty based on second and third-hand information.
 It is called rumor or gossip.
 Gossip is a sin (Proverbs 20:19; 2 Corinthians 12:20).
 Many people and leaders in churches have been judged to be guilty by individuals who do not have first hand information.
 The old phrase “he said, she said” is very true.
 The phrase means that we should not believe the wife or the husband in a divorce situation unless we have reason to also hear the other side of the story.
 Proverbs 18:17 captures the issue.

 The first to plead his case seems right,